theatlasroom/tidbits/libraries-frameworks/react.md

    someActionCreator = (val) => {type; 'SOME_ACTION', value: val}
    store.dispatch(someActionCreator('some_value'))`
   - `.createStore(reducerFunction)` expects a function that will reduce your state
+    * createStore takes a 2nd parameter to specify the default state to be loaded
   - `.combineReducers({ someSliceOfState: reducer ...})` combines different reducers, it takes a hash and returns a function, the function manages only one part of the total application state
   - `.getState()` returns the current state of the application
   - `.applyMiddleware(middlewares...) => function` lets reduce know of the middleware we will be using